cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Introduction {#intro}

-Post-quantum (PQ) algorithms offer a redesign of traditional algorithms tailored towards resisting attack from a quantum computer.
-Key Encapsulation Mechanisms (KEMs), are a standardized algorithm type that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as Diffie-Hellman (DH) based protocols.
-Upgrading protocols to use PQ KEMs is a priority for the protocol design community, due to the possibility of "harvest now, decrypt later" attacks.
+Post-quantum (PQ) algorithms offer new constructions based on problems tailored towards resisting attack from a quantum computer.
+Key Encapsulation Mechanisms (KEMs), are a standardized algorithm type that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.
+Upgrading key establishment protocols to use PQ KEMs is a priority for the protocol design community, due to the possibility of "harvest now, decrypt later" attacks.

 Given the novelty of PQ algorithms, however, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
-If construted properly, a hybrid KEM will retain the properties of either constituent KEM even if the other KEM is compromised.
-If the PQ KEM is broken by new cryptanalysis, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
+If construted properly, a hybrid KEM will retain certain security properties even if one of the two constituent KEMs is compromised.
+If the PQ KEM is broken, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
 If the traditional KEM is broken by a quantum computer, then the hybrid KEM should continue to resist quantum attack by virtue of its PQ KEM component.

-In addition to guarding against algorithm flaws, this property also guards against flaws in implementations, such as timing attacks.
+In addition to guarding against algorithm weaknesses, this property also guards against flaws in implementations, such as timing attacks.
 Hybrid KEMs can also facilitate faster deployment of PQ security by allowing applications to incorporate PQ algorithms while still meeting compliance requirements based on traditional algorithms.

-In this document, we define constructions for hybrid KEMs based on combining a traditional KEM and a PQ KEM.
-The aim of this document is provide a small set of techniques for constructing hybrid KEMs designed to achieve specific security properties given conforming component algorithms, that should be suitable for the vast majority of use cases.
+In this document, we define constructions for hybrid KEMs based on combining a traditional algorithm and a PQ KEM.
+The aim of this document is provide a small set of techniques for constructing hybrid KEMs designed to achieve specific security properties given conforming component algorithms, which should make it suitable for the majority of use cases.

 # Requirements Notation